Horlawhumy-dev/djangoheroku/index.md

     }
 ```
 Note that `PASSWORD` is encrypted here.
 That stands for your local password provided while installing the workbench earlier for your computer.
-Let us migrate the default models to the new database connection.
+Let us migrate the default models to the new database created.

 ```bash
 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
-If you open your Postgres workbench and navigate to the database created, you will confirm all the Django default models migrated.
+Furthermore, a new model migrated is in the database connection.
 The next thing is to set up our models for the `account` app.
 Open the `models.py` inside the `account` app, and design your model with the students' profile features we need.

 ```
     from django.db import models